soltysh/talks/2017/pycon/scenario.md

 to check the pod logs running our application:

 ![pod logs](img/pod_logs.png)

+Alternatively, you can use the following commands:

+    oc get pods -l app=text

+Which will return you a list of pods associated with our application.
+The `-l app=text` filters the pods to all that have the label `app` set to value `text`.
+This happens automatically for every application created using web console, but can be done manually when using `oc new-app` with `--labels` flag.

+    oc logs text-1-p07pm

+Make sure to use your own pod name here with `oc logs` command to get the logs of from the deployment.

 That's right our python runtime has a few requirements.
 Let's check the python [S2I builder image](https://github.com/sclorg/s2i-python-container) in details.